Darrious/TicTacToe-Documentation/how_to_play.markdown

 Navigate to the folder containing the downloaded files.
 Locate `TicTacToe.exe` and double click on it.

-This will open a windows console with a menu.
+This will open a Windows console with a menu.

 ---